weinajin/ASIF_empathy_game_for_chronic_pain/README.md

 ![AS IF game](https://github.com/weinajin/ASIF_empathy_game_for_chronic_pain/blob/master/ASIF1.JPG)

 This is a joint project with Servet Ulas and Xin Tong.
-I am responsible for the game design and coding for the game mechanism.
+I am responsible for the game design and game mechanism coding.

 The game was the finalist of the Student Game Competition in CHI 2016.
 And it was reported by [SFU news](https://www.sfu.ca/sfunews/stories/2016/sfu-student-game-fosters-empathy-for-chronic-pain-sufferers.html).